hackoregon/archive-campaign-finance-ballotpath/znmeb/PostGIS/README.md

       ```
       ./3set-up-postgis.bash
       ```
       This will create a PostgreSQL user with the same name as your Fedora Linux login.
 If the user exists already, it will be deleted and recreated.
-Then it will create the following databases for that user:
+Then it will create the following empty databases for that user:

             congress_districts: US Congressional districts for the whole USA
             state_legislature_upper_districts: Oregon Senate districts